AVEVA/sample-adh-data_retrieval-power_query_m/README.md

 ## Using the Results

-After you have made a query you should be left with a result that looks something like this:
+After you have made a query, you should be left with a result that looks something like this:

 ![Power Query Editor Result](images/Power%20Query%20Editor%20Result.png)